 This message is so powerful!
 We’re set free from addictions when we don’t put our trust in the flesh (our strength); only when we recognize that we’re weak (no willpower), will we be able to overcome.

 You might have read the title and said to yourself, I’m not going to waste my time reading an article that isn’t going to make a difference in my life, because it probably won’t deliver as promised.
 Obviously, if the author didn’t think it would benefit the reader, he wouldn’t have invested hours in editing it.
 I have studied this topic extensively, read many books and viewed countless videos; this is the best description of a complex problem and the simplest solution, I have discovered to date.
-However, if you would rather just see the video, than read my summary (I won’t be offended), please click on the link above.
+However, if you would rather just see the video, than read my summary (I won’t be offended), please click on the link below.

 Temptation: We all have a cross to bear.
 It might range from a bad habit all the way up to a full-blown addiction.
 So, what do you do when you’re tempted?
 The only way, to get out of the prompting, is to flee from it!
 Running away from temptation, also goes hand-in-hand with not placing yourself in that predicament next time, because you can’t fight the urge forever, eventually your resistance will wear down.
 Always beware of your surroundings and the people you interact with, because the path you take, might lead you to a confrontation.